German Marshall Fund: Early development

-GMF also began to expand its public policy activities.
+Post-1989 expansion

 In 2002, GMF conducted its first survey, along with the Chicago Council on Global Affairs.
 The next year, it was renamed Transatlantic Trends, and became an annual indicator of public opinion on both sides of the Atlantic.
 GMF established its Transatlantic Fellows program to enable permanent resident expertise on global public policy issues.
 It also founded the Transatlantic Academy for visiting scholars, and initiated the Transatlantic Take commentary series.
 GMF's exchange programs also expanded with the addition of American Marshall Memorial Fellows, the initiation of the Manfred Worner Seminar for defense specialists, and the establishment of the Congress-Bundestag Forum.

-By the mid-2000s, GMF established itself as a major convener on transatlantic issues.
-In 2004, GMF organized a major conference in Istanbul in the run-up to the NATO Summit, which led to the opening of an office in Ankara.
-In 2005, GMF hosted President George W. Bush in Brussels, where he delivered the first foreign speech of his second term.
-The next year, 2006, saw the first Brussels Forum, now the preeminent conference on transatlantic relations.
-GMF's convening continued to grow every year and began hosting expert dialogues on Turkey, China, India, and the Mediterranean, as well as events alongside international climate change summits in Copenhagen and Cancun.
-In 2012, GMF added a second annual event, The Atlantic Dialogues, in Morocco.
-Speakers at GMF events have included John Kerry, Robert Gates, Madeleine Albright, Recep Tayyip Erdogan, Catherine Ashton, Condoleezza Rice, Wolfgang Schauble, Gordon Brown, and Zbigniew Brzezinski, among many other European and U.S. heads of state and government, cabinet ministers, and legislators.

-Major conferences
+In March 2018, the foundation was declared an “undesirable organization” in Russia.